The largest digital showband archive in the world!

 sadly passed away on December 10, 2007.
 He died of a heart attack at age 64.

-Pete Cresswell: Gene Chetty writes to say that Pete still lives in Enniskillen and has recently put together his own band to play local weddings and corporate gigs.
+Pete Cresswell - RIP: Gene Chetty wrote to say that Pete still lived in Enniskillen and had recently put together his own band to play local weddings and corporate gigs.
+Sadly in May 2024 Pete received the devastating diagnosis that he had liver cancer and he sadly passed away on June 18th in his adopted home of Enniskillen.

 Malachy "Mal" Kearns: Gene tells us that after the band broke up, Mal went on to join Derek and the Sounds in 1970.
 Mal now lives in Canada and plays with a local showband there.